-In environment and disaster-prevention, students will focus on environment and disaster-prevention in the hydrosphere and geosphere.
+In environment and disaster-prevention, students will focus on environment and disasterprevention in the hydrosphere, geosphere and atmosphere.
 In terms of the hydrosphere, students will explore water issues in urban river systems and urban flooding, issues in aqueous environments (such as eutrophication in the hydrosphere and how to reverse its effects), and other issues such as tsunami and storm surge damage in coastal areas (such as shores and inlets), as well as the utilization of coastal zones.
 In terms of the geosphere, students will explore the liquefaction of sand deposits during earthquakes, the resulting damage to buildings, and the engineering methods that are used to tackle this phenomenon.
 They will also explore the fundamental physical properties of soil and processes of underground construction.
+In terms of the atmosphere, students will explore interactions of chemicals between the atmosphere and other spheres like hydrosphere, lithosphere and biosphere.
+They will also explore the fundamental chemical and physical properties and the origin and fate of air pollutants.